PrezBala/Project5FE/README.md

   - [Run Locally](#run-locally)
 - [Credit](#credit)

+# The Strategy Plane

-# Development Goals
+## Site Goals

-The objective of this API is to function as a backend service, enabling the FlickRater frontend application to carry out Create, Read, Update, and Delete operations through its user interface.
+The primary objective of FlickRater, a website designed for movie enthusiasts, is to provide a comprehensive movie listing complete with detailed descriptions and overall ratings.
+Additionally, it aims to foster an interactive user community by allowing individuals to add their own movie listings to the growing collection.

-# Agile Planning
+## Agile Planning

-This project was developed following agile principles, with a series of four sprints.
+This project was developed following agile principles, with a series of sprints.
 Each feature was prioritized and labeled as either "must-have," "should-have," or "could-have."
 We began by implementing the must-have features, followed by the should-have features, and finally addressed the could-have features if time and resources permitted.
 This approach ensured the delivery of a comprehensive website, with optional enhancements added based on capacity.

 The Kanban board, created using GitHub Projects, facilitated project management and can be accessed [here](https://github.com/users/PrezBala/projects/1/views/1).
 For more detailed information on each task, simply click on the respective view.